CrunchyData/pgCompare/README.md

   - max_parallel_workers = 16 (Note: Do not exceed 3 times vCPU count)

 ## Compute Resources for Compare
-Confero requires the execution host to allocate 3 - 12 threads per degree of parallelism (can be higher based on loader-threads setting), with each thread utilizing approximately 400 MB of memory.
+pgCompare requires the execution host to allocate 3 - 12 threads per degree of parallelism (can be higher based on loader-threads setting), with each thread utilizing approximately 400 MB of memory.

-Confero project source code is available subject to the [Apache 2.0 license](LICENSE.md).
+pgCompare project source code is available subject to the [Apache 2.0 license](LICENSE.md).